hannalaguilar/Face_generation_DCGANs/README.md

 ## Installation

-Some helpfull functions were used:
+Some helpful functions were used:

 * `problem_unittests.py`: a collection of functions to test the model.
 * `workspace_utils.py`: a collection of functions to run projects inside Udacity working environment.